memgraph/docs/lab/getting-started.md

 ### 1. Install Memgraph Platform or Memgraph Lab

-We recommend you [install **Memgraph Platform**](/memgraph/installation) and get the complete streaming graph application platform that includes **Memgraph DB**, command-line tool **mgconsole**, visual user interface **Memgraph Lab** running within the browser and **MAGE** - graph algorithms and modules library.
+We recommend you [install **Memgraph Platform**](/memgraph/installation) and get the complete streaming graph application platform that includes **MemgraphDB**, command-line tool **mgconsole**, visual user interface **Memgraph Lab** running within the browser and **MAGE** - graph algorithms and modules library.